 Piney Falls Class II Natural-Scientific State Natural Area

-Piney Falls is a 440-acre natural area located in Rhea County where Little Piney and Soak Creek have carved deep gorges into the Cumberland Plateau.
-It is a pristine forest land featuring creeks, deep gorges, waterfalls and old growth forest.
+Piney Falls is a 818-acre natural area located in Rhea County where Little Piney and Soak Creek have carved deep gorges into the Cumberland Plateau.
+It is a pristine forest that features creeks, deep gorges, waterfalls and old growth forest.
 Piney Falls is also recognized by the United States Department of Interior as a National Natural Landmark.
 It is one of only fourteen National Natural Landmarks in Tennessee.
-These landmarks are recognized as the country’s best remaining examples of major biotic communities and geologic features.
+These landmarks recognize the country’s best remaining examples of major biotic communities and geologic features.

 Piney Falls is especially significant because of its old growth forest.
-The tallest and most magnificent trees are the white pines that are found in the mixed mesophytic forest that occur on lower slopes in the gorge below Lower Piney Falls.
-These trees are nearly 40 inches in diameter and exceed 100 feet in height.
-The mixed mesophytic forest below the Upper Falls is not nearly as spectacular, as it lacks the giant white pines found in the gorge below Lower Piney Falls.
-However, large tulip poplar, hemlock, buckeye, and basswood do grow below Upper Piney Falls.
-The upland rim above the falls is comprised of a typical plateau oak-pine forest.
+The tallest and most magnificent trees are the white pines and eastern hemlocks that are found on lower slopes in the gorge below Lower Piney Falls.
+Many of these trees exceed 40 inches in diameter and are more than 100 feet in height.
+Large tulip poplar, hemlock, buckeye, and basswood also grow below Upper Piney Falls.
+The upland rim above the falls is composed of a typical plateau oak-pine forest.

-Spring visitors to the area will see an abundance of wildflowers that include the state listed dwarf milkwort, bloodroot, hepatica, crested iris, yellow wake robin, perfoliate bellwort, and spotted geranium.
-The old growth forest structure, diversity in species composition, and picturesque waterfalls provides both scenic value and ecological significance.
+Springtime visitors to the Soak Creek section of the natural area will see an abundance of wildflowers that include bloodroot, hepatica, crested iris, yellow wake robin, perfoliate bellwort, and spotted geranium.
+The old growth forest structure, diversity in species composition, and picturesque waterfalls provide scenic value and ecological significance.

 Cumberland Trail State Park, 220 Park Road, Caryville, TN 37714 phone (432) 566 - 2229.
 Division of Natural Areas, William R. Snodgrass Tennessee Tower, 312 Rosa L. Parks Avenue, 2nd Floor, Nashville, Tennessee 37243, phone (615) 532-0431.
 Division of Natural Areas - East TN office, 3711 Middlebrook Pike, Knoxville, TN 37921, phone (865) 594-5601.